 Skip to content

-Having healthy eyes is important for everyday life; they are needed to read and study, play sports, drive, and work .
-There are a number of problems that can affect the health of the eye .
+Healthy eyes are important for everyday life; they are needed to read and study, play sports, drive, and work .
+A number of problems can affect the health of the eye .
 The most common conditions are :

-Eye problems are associated with: getting older, smoking, injuries, exposure to ultra-violet (UV) light from the sun, and not eating enough healthy food .
-Eye health problems can result in low vision (not being able to see properly).
-This can be corrected with glasses, contact lenses or eye surgery .
-Eye health problems can result in impaired eyesight and blindness.
+Eye health is affected by getting older, smoking, injuries, exposure to ultra-violet (UV) light from the sun, and not eating enough healthy food .
+Eye problems can result in low vision (not being able to see properly) which can be improved with glasses, contact lenses or eye surgery .
+Eye problems can also result in impaired eyesight and blindness.

-Many Indigenous people do not have access to specialised eye health services, including optometrists and ophthalmologists (specialist eye doctors) .
-As a result, Indigenous people are more likely than non-Indigenous people to suffer from poor eye health that is preventable.
+Most eye problems are preventable and treatable , however, many Aboriginal and Torres Strait Islander people do not have access to specialised eye health services from providers such as optometrists and ophthalmologists (specialist eye doctors) .
+As a result, Aboriginal and Torres Strait Islander people are more likely than non-Indigenous people to have poor eye health that is preventable.